Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 How to Set Boundaries Firmly But Lovingly

-I’ve been thinking about, and setting, boundaries a lot lately.
-This post will have somewhat of a focus on romantic/sexual relationships, since that’s the focus of this blog, but many of these tips for setting boundaries can apply to any type of relationship.
+This post focuses on romantic and sexual relationships, since that’s my main area of expertise and the theme of this blog.
+However, many of these tips for setting boundaries can apply to any type of relationship.

 What Are Boundaries?